Saturday, December 26, 2015

 After the fire peaks, generous people serve home-made spiced cider, hot chocolate, and baked morsels.
 We watch the aesthetics and physics of the fire, and talk, and think.
 Some sing or play music.
 In conversation, stewards thank neighbors for putting up with occasional smoke, or tell them of seasons when the preserve is especially worth visiting to see plants and animals, or we all just talk about whatever people talk about.

 Parents let kids play.
 In these woods creative youngsters consistently discover a giant playground.
 Every year in different ways they mine the opportunities.
-Big old downed trees look festive as kids in their bright colors drape themselves over every limb.
+Big old downed trees look festive as kids in their bright colors drape themselves over limbs.
 They make snow sculptures or turn over logs to check for creepy crawlies.
 Streams and ponds lure them.
 Parents supervise but treat them with holiday indulgence.

 As the fire dies down, the drama draws to a natural close.
 People move closer to the flickering embers, especially if the day is cold.
 We and the ecosystem are ready for another year.